Overview

 Structured Outputs for Reasoning Models

-parameter does not remove these reasoning tokens from the output, so the final response will need to be parsed manually.
+When using structured outputs with reasoning models like sonar-reasoning-pro, the response will include a <think> section containing reasoning tokens, immediately followed by the structured output.
+The response_format parameter does not remove these reasoning tokens from the output, so the final response will need to be parsed manually.

 Sample Response: